 In 1982, seven years after Monk’s passing, Helen sold the bar to Tom and Jane Heller who continue to hold on to the tradition of the Badger sports bar and have expanded and developed the business to remain competitive in today’s market.
 They broadened the menu and seating in 1981.
 Then in 1999, the back half of the building was completely gutted and the second and third levels were added to create the bar as we know it today.

-Monk’s Bar & Grill opened a third restaurant on the Wilderness Resort property in late 2006.
-Tom Heller, Dan Collar and Eric Meyer partnered together to open the largest Monk’s Bar & Grill restaurant to date and Monk’s at the Wilderness continues the ‘Original Monk’s’ feel, but in a larger, even more sports-oriented atmosphere.
-The original menu was expanded to feature more burgers and sandwiches, plus pizza and vegetarian options.
+Monk’s Bar & Grill opened another Dells area location on the Wilderness Resort property in late 2006.
+Tom Heller and partners collaborated together to open the largest Monk’s Bar & Grill restaurant to date.
+Monk’s at the Wilderness continues the ‘Original Monk’s’ feel, but in a larger, even more sports-oriented atmosphere.
+The original menu was expanded to feature more burgers and sandwiches, plus wrap, salad and vegetarian options.
 A lower level was created to house dinner theatre performances, live entertainment and serve as a large banquet facility with a cocktail lounge atmosphere.
-In the fall of 2010, Heller, Collar and Meyer opted for a redesign of Monk’s at the Wilderness’s lower level, and decided it was time to return it to a theme Monk’s was known for...
+In the fall of 2010, the partners opted for a redesign of Monk’s at the Wilderness’s lower level, and decided it was time to return it to a theme Monk’s was known for...
 Sports!
 Monk’s SportZone premiered in December 2010 and laid claim to being "the sports fan’s ULTIMATE getaway," and with walls dedicated to the Wisconsin Badgers, Green Bay Packers, Milwaukee Brewers and Bucks, one might designate it a Wisconsin fan’s paradise.
 Monk’s SportZone is still used as a banquet room for large groups and parties; it really has become a hit for large tournament teams in the area as well!

-In January 2011, Monk’s Bar & Grill began a new chapter with franchising.
-With help from the original owner’s son, Jim Heineke, a location in Middleton was purchased for Monk’s first franchise opportunity.Tom Heller and Greg Frankov, who worked for Monk’s Bar & Grill for years and served as General Manager to the Wilderness restaurant, partnered together to open Monk’s Bar & Grill - Middleton in March 2011.
-With a restaurant opening near March Madness, Monk’s has seen great success from its newest venture.
+In January 2011, Monk’s Bar & Grill® began a new chapter with expansion outside the Dells area.
+From the help from the original owner’s son, Jim Heineke, a location in Middleton was purchased for Monk’s first franchise possibility.
+Greg Frankov, who worked for Monk’s Bar & Grill® for years and served as General Manager at the Wilderness restaurant, partnered together to open Monk’s Bar & Grill - Middleton in March 2011.